Cool tropics paradox

 The cool tropics paradox is the apparent difference between modeled estimates of tropical temperatures during warm, ice-free periods of the Cretaceous and Eocene, and the colder temperatures which proxies suggested were present.
 The long-standing paradox was resolved when novel proxy derived temperatures showed significantly warmer tropics during past greenhouse climates.
 The low-gradient problem, i.e. the very warm polar regions with respect to present day, is still an issue for state-of-the-art climate models.

 Origin of the paradox

 Proxy-based reconstructions of paleotemperature appeared to predict a low temperature gradient between the tropics and poles.
-Data from surface-dwelling foramanifera suggested that during the late Cretaceous, an unusually warm period, sea surface temperatures were cooler than today's.
+Data from surface-dwelling foraminifera suggested that during the late Cretaceous, an unusually warm period, sea surface temperatures were cooler than today's.
 The term was later applied to similar situations, for example during the Eocene.

 Climate models which worked during the Tertiary failed to produce this low temperature gradient; in order to match the observed data, they predicted that the tropics should be 40 °C or more - much hotter than the proxies said they were, and much hotter than the tropical surface temperatures observed today, which average around 25 °C (77 °F).
 To attempt to match the data, bizarre models involving unreasonable eddies were required.